 Never miss a pill anymore with the medication reminder.
 Add your medications to the medication and supplements tracker and set a reminder.
 The pill reminder helps you track your medications and doctor’s appointments.

-CareClinic offers the nutrition tracker, which helps you maintain your diet log.
+CareClinic offers a nutrition tracker, which helps you maintain your diet log.
 In specific cases with a specific diet to improve your food habit, you can follow your diet accordingly to lead a healthy life.

 Use this feature to track any physical activity.
 Your activity tracker helps you identify any activities that worsen or relieves your symptoms.

 Keep a record of any therapies you follow to get rid of the symptoms you experience.
-The therapy feature of CareClinic app is another part of the perimenopause tracker.
+The therapy feature of the CareClinic app is another part of the perimenopause tracker.

 Reports are a great feature offered by CareClinic, can provide a lot of perception into your lifestyle change.
-It considers your logs in diary, nutrition, activities, symptoms etc. and subsequently generates reports that show the association between those entries.
+It considers your logs in diary, nutrition, activities, symptoms etc., and subsequently generates reports that show the association between those entries.
 As a perimenopause tracker, this association would be helpful for treatment.